-Most of the walking access to crags in Gariwerd is along established tracks for most of the approach.
+Most of the walking access to crags in Gariwerd is along established tracks, including existing 4wd management tracks, walking tracks and roads, for most of the approach.
 Generally, the off-track component is short (though there are some notable exceptions).
 Where cliffs aren't popular, walking through the bush leaves minimal trace.